If you're in the process of planning a house move then phone and internet should be high on the list of priorities along

 Moving into or out of a Virgin Media area

 The Virgin Media network has a smaller footprint than Openreach (BT) services, and if you’re currently using Virgin Media you may find that it is not available at the new home.
 In that situation you will have to pay any cancellation fees that apply, and switch to an ADSL or fibre optic package using an Openreach telephone line.

-If moving into a Virgin Media area but are not getting broadband from Virgin you could find the new house does not have an active BT telephone line.
-There will be an additional up-front cost for setting up a line, even if the broadband deal comes with free setup.
+If moving into a Virgin Media area but are not getting broadband from Virgin you could find the new house does not have an active BT telephone line, in which case there will be an additional cost for setting up a line even if the broadband deal comes with free setup.

-Delays to the activation of broadband when moving are frustrating, but they can often be avoided.
+Delays to the activation of broadband when moving are frustrating, but can often be avoided.
 A common cause is waiting until the last minute to notify the current ISP or sign up to a new provider.

 In some cases delays may occur if the ISP is not able to get an engineer to the new property for the moving date due to high demand.

 Setting up broadband in your new home